 As you can see depending on how far you want to take this will depend on how much of a purist you want to be when it comes to coffee and travel.

-Keep in mind that you don’t have to do all these steps to vastly improve your coffee experience while on the road.
+Keep in mind that you don’t have to do all these steps or do what I saw happen on the plane to vastly improve your coffee experience while on the road.

 Simply by buying fresh roasted coffee and grinding it as you need it will in of itself give you a fantastic cup.